stratosphereips/StratosphereLinuxIPS/README.md

 # Slips: Behavioral Machine Learning-Based Intrusion Prevention System

 Slips is a powerful endpoint behavioral intrusion prevention and detection system that uses machine learning to detect malicious behaviors in network traffic.
-Slips can work with network traffic in real-time, pcap files, and network flows from popular tools like Suricata, Zeek/Bro, and Argus.
-Slips threat detection is based on a combination of machine learning models trained to detect malicious behaviors, 40+ threat intelligence feeds and expert heuristics.
+Slips can work with network traffic in real-time, PCAP files, and network flows from popular tools like Suricata, Zeek/Bro, and Argus.
+Slips threat detection is based on a combination of machine learning models trained to detect malicious behaviors, 40+ threat intelligence feeds, and expert heuristics.
 Slips gathers evidence of malicious behavior and uses extensively trained thresholds to trigger alerts when enough evidence is accumulated.

 <img src="https://raw.githubusercontent.com/stratosphereips/StratosphereLinuxIPS/develop/docs/images/slips.gif" width="850px"
 title="Slips in action.">